k-stz/config-weaver-operator/notes.md

   - The latter, intermediate states, may be indicated by setting the status of the condition to `Unknown`
   - For state Transitions that take a long time (e.g. more than 1 minute), it is reasonable to treat the trasition itself as an observed state!.
 In this case a Condition such as "Resizing" itself should not be transient and should instead be signalled using True/False/Unknown pattern.

-## Testing
-On each change to the controller I'd like to test a bunch of scenarios automatically, to ensure certain features still work and we're not regressing (thus so called "regression testing").
-Some example tests are:
-- TODO name some

 ## API Machinery: Phases vs Conditions
 Discussion/Source: https://github.com/kubernetes/kubernetes/issues/7856